jsafrane/scratch/csi-inline-volumes.md

 	* Each pod created by ReplicaSet, StatefulSet or DaemonSet will get the same copy of a pod template. `CSIVolumeHandlePrefixPod` makes sure that each pod gets its own unique volume ID and thus can get its own volume instance.
 	* Without the prefix, user could guess volume ID of a secret-like CSI volume of another user and craft a pod with in-line volume referencing it.
 CSI driver, obeying idempotency, must then give the same volume to this pod.
 If users can use only`CSIVolumeHandlePrefixNamespace` or `CSIVolumeHandlePrefixPod`in their in-line volumes, we can make sure that they can't steal secrets of each other.
 		* `PodSecurityPolicy` will be extended to allow / deny users using in-line volumes with no prefix.
-	* Finally, `CSIVolumeHandlePrefixNone` allows selected users (configured by their PSP)  to use persistent storage volumes in-line in pods.
+	* Finally, `CSIVolumeHandlePrefixNone` allows selected users (based on PSP) to use persistent storage volumes in-line in pods.

 ## Implementation
 #### Provisioning/Deletion